mykelcodex/personal/content/blog/elegant-api-with-laravel-api-resources.md

 Not bad right?
 But it can be better, let's do it the **ELEGANT DESIGN PATTERN**

 Generate a new resource for your `User` model using `php artisan make:resource UserResource` .
-This will create a new folder for us in us in our `HTTP` directory.
+This will create a new folder for us in our `HTTP` directory.

 `App\Http\Resources\UserResource`